jack456054/web_crawler/README.md

 # web_crawler:
-The purpose of this program is to browse the different catogories of ptt website.
+The purpose of this program is to browse the different catogories in the PTT website.

 ### Installation:
 ```